lcfme/electron-cli/README.md

 electron-cli init my-new-app
 ```

-This will create a new folder `my-new-app`, initialize a Git project in it,
+This will create a new folder `my-new-app`, initialize a Git project in it and
-add the basic electron project structure.
+adds the basic electron quick start project.